Read original article here: http://www.cmswire.com/information-management/gartner-predicts-a-file-sync-and-share-vanishing-act-in-latest-mq/

 All of that aside, the authors cautioned that the flexibility of available options in the product might confuse some.
 They also noted the continued lack of language localization for the UI, IT administration tools and documentation.

-What Happened to Perennial MQ Leaders Accellion and Syncplicity?
+What Happened to Perennial MQ Leaders Accellion and Syncplicity by Axway?

-While Accellion's strengths, according to Gartner, prioritize, "EFSS initiatives for mobile access to a variety of corporate data repositories and require customized mobile apps to support document-centric business workflows while ensuring data protection and compliance, particularly in regulated markets," Syncplicity's focus "on data infrastructure modernization, security and data governance, along with user productivity and collaboration."
+While Accellion's strengths, according to Gartner, prioritize, "EFSS initiatives for mobile access to a variety of corporate data repositories and require customized mobile apps to support document-centric business workflows while ensuring data protection and compliance, particularly in regulated markets," Syncplicity by Axway's focus "on data infrastructure modernization, security and data governance, along with user productivity and collaboration."

-Whether the promised cash inflow from Syncplicity's (relatively) new owner, Skyview Capital, will land it back once again in the Leaders quadrant remains to be seen.
+Whether the promised cash inflow from Syncplicity by Axway's (relatively) new owner, Skyview Capital, will land it back once again in the Leaders quadrant remains to be seen.

 It is interesting to note that both Mountain View, Calif.-based Google, with Google Drive, and Redmond, Wash.-based Microsoft, with OneDrive for Business, seem stuck in the Challengers quadrant.